Generic selectors

 Regional discrimination aimed at Napoli fans

-In response to these sinister taunts aimed at southern-based Italian teams like Napoli, the Italian authorities put a stadium ban on supporters of northern-based teams, including AC Milan, due to regional discrimination in the 2013/14 Serie A campaign.
+In response to these sinister taunts aimed at southern-based Italian teams such as Napoli, the Italian authorities imposed a stadium ban on supporters of northern-based teams, including AC Milan, due to regional discrimination in the 2013/14 Serie A campaign.

 The Napoli Ultras in Curva B responded ironically to these stadium bans with a banner in the same season that said: “We are Naples’ cholera-sufferers.
 Now close our curva!”